RCIC-UCI-Public/rcs3-docs/docs/source/installation/cloudadmin.rst

    **cloudadmin/create-admin-sns-topic.py -e <email1> [<email> ...]**

 .. note::
-   There is no command-line method provided by AWS to *delete* and email.
-In the online AWS web console, you can open the Simple Notification Service, go to your admin topic and delete an email from there.
+   There is no simple command-line method provided by AWS to *delete* an email.
+It is straightforward to do this interactively in the online AWS web console.
+Open the Simple Notification Service, go to your admin topic and delete an email from there.

 **Step 3: Create the Custom Cost-Estimates Dashboard**